-There is a Graduate student's gown for Graduates reading for higher degrees.
+There is an Advanced Student's gown for Graduates reading for higher degrees.
 If you are reading for a second Undergraduate degree, however, you should continue wearing an undergraduate gown.

-Further information about academic dress can be found in the University Student Handbook (www.ox.ac.uk/students/academic/student-handbook).
+Further information about academic dress can be found at www.ox.ac.uk/students/academic/dress.